broadinstitute/cromwell/docs/developers/Centaur.md

 The testFormat should be `runtwiceexpectingcallcaching`.
 To verify that the cost is 0 when using call-caching the testFormat should be `runtwiceexpectingcallcachingnocost`

 The cost is optional.
 If supplied, Centaur will retrieve the cost of the successfully completed workflow and compare it to the cost range supplied.
-* If evaluating the cost, the test format must be `WorkflowSuccessAndVerifyCost` and the call-caching option must be disabled for that test (example can be found in the `recursive_imports_cost.test`)
+* If evaluating the cost, the test format must be `WorkflowSuccessAndVerifyCost` and the call-caching option must be disabled for that test (example can be found in the `recursive_imports_cost_batch.test`)
 * Different backends may have different costs, so be sure to specify the backend in the test case file